Castle Falkenstein (role-playing game): Reception

 In the December 1994 edition of Pyramid, Scott Haring admired the tenor of the game, saying, "This is not a game of sullen anti-heroes, angst and moral dilemmas; this is a grand game of world-spanning plots, pure heroes and diabolical villains.
 [Designer Mike] Pondsmith has done a great job of setting the stage for grand dramatic battles between good and evil without once letting it descend into melodrama or parody.
 This is a game that believes in itself and its premise 100%, but without drowning in pretentiousness or self-importance."
 Haring concluded, "Castle Falkenstein is a breath of fresh air in roleplaying, a game where real heroes matter and don’t have to apologize.
 The book is physically gorgeous, the game mechanics fit the tone of the game world like a glove, the writing is wonderful, and the game world is enchanting."

 In the November–December 1994 edition of Shadis (Issue 16), Ken Cox called this "what has to be one of the most exciting games in the industry."
 Cox complimented the presentation, commenting, "With its incredible artwork and layout the book fairly transports you into the realms of the world, while not taking away from the exchange of information."
 He concluded with a strong recommendation, saying, "A sure-fire system with a fantastic world of adventure: isn't that just what we all have been looking for?"

+Rich Warren reviewed Castle Falkenstein in White Wolf Inphobia #51 (Jan., 1995), rating it a 4 out of 5 and stated that "Perhaps it's personal preference, but this stereotyping is the only aspect of the game that I actively dislike.
+Admittedly, it's a problem that can be overcome.
+Given the game's several good point, I give it four stars."